Forge-welding,

 Experienced blacksmiths judge the correct temperature for Forge-welding and its uniformity throughout the material to be welded, by looking only at the color, without the help of any instrument.

-Any occasional contaminant or oxide present on the surfaces are forced outside of the joint by the hammer blows, so that joining and coalescence occur on a clean interface.
+Any occasional contaminant or oxide present on the surfaces is forced outside of the joint by the hammer blows, so that joining and coalescence occur on a clean interface.

 In a few minutes the welding is accomplished, the bulge is brought down to the original size of the bar and coalescence is generally so good that no parting line can be detected.